Hundreds of accused clergy left off church’s sex abuse lists | WTOP

 “It was an oversight,” diocese spokesman Deacon David Montgomery told the AP.
 He said the public had been kept informed about the case through press releases issued from Poster’s arrest until his removal from the priesthood in 2007.

-Poster, who now lives in Silver Spring, Maryland, declined to comment when reached by the AP.
+Poster, now 54, lives in Silver Spring, Maryland, near a school and two parks.
+He hasn’t been accused of any wrongdoing for more than a decade and declined to comment when reached by the AP, saying he preferred to stay out of the spotlight.

 Other dioceses created exceptions for a host of other reasons, ranging from cases being deemed not credible by a board of lay church people to the clergy members in question having since died and thus being unable to defend themselves.